AndersenLab/dry-guide/docs/pipeline-alignment.md

 # alignment-nf

-The [alignment-nf](https://github.com/AndersenLab/alignment-nf) pipeline performs alignment for wild isolate sequence data on strain and isotype levels, and output BAMs and related information.
+The [alignment-nf](https://github.com/AndersenLab/alignment-nf) pipeline performs alignment for wild isolate sequence data __at the strain level__, and outputs BAMs and related information.
 Those BAMs can be used for downstream analysis of [concordance-nf](http://andersenlab.org/dry-guide/pipeline-concordance/), [wi-nf](http://andersenlab.org/dry-guide/pipeline-wi/) and variants calling.

+Note that historically, sequence processing was previously performed at the isotype level.
+We are still interested in filtering strains used in analysis at the isotype level, but alignment and variant calling are now performed at the strain level rather than at the isotype level.

 [TOC]